Legal Advice for Victims Project

 With funding from the Office for Victims of Crime beginning in 2022, the National Crime Victim Law Institute launched the Legal Advice for Victims Project to increase access to no cost legal advice and self-help resources for victims of hate and bias crime to help them understand, assert and seek enforcement of their rights during criminal investigation and prosecution.

-This Project aims to help to fill the gap.
-The Project is developing the first national, pro bono virtual victims’ rights legal advice and resources platform specifically focused on the needs of victims of hate and bias crimes, including online gender-based abuse, harassment and violence.
-This will be: Victims’ Rights Advice: Guiding Victims of Hate Crimes website.
-Through the Victims’ Rights Advice website victims will be empowered to choose whether, how, when, and to what extent to participate in justice processes.
+This Project helps to fill the gap.
+The Project is developing the first pro bono virtual victims’ rights legal advice and resources platform specifically focused on the needs of victims of hate and bias crimes – the Victims’ Rights Advice: Guiding Victims of Hate Crimes website.
+Through the Victims’ Rights Advice website, victims are empowered to choose whether, how, when, and to what extent to participate in justice processes.

 Partners in this effort are Pro Bono Net, Oregon Department of Justice’s Civil Rights Unit, and subject matter expert, Oregon Assistant District Attorney BJ Park.